twmccart/rice3k/README.md

 heterozygous sites removed.
 The output of this workflow is a tree file showing the relationship among all processed cultivars.

 ### Requirements
-The following software needs to be loaded on your machine: samtools/1.3 java/1.8.0_40 tabix bcftools/1.3 vcftools/0.1.13
+The following software needs to be installed on your machine.
+The versions listed have been tested successfully:
-Python/2.7.x
+Samtools version 1.3.x
+Oracle Java version 1.8.0_131 OR OpenJDK Java version 1.8.0_40 Tabix version 0.2.6 bcftools version 1.3.* vcftools version 0.1.13 (version 0.1.14 does not work) Python version 2.7.x
+Biopython version 1.70
+PyVCF version 0.6.8
-RAxML
+RAxML version 8.2.10
-biopython
-pyvcf

 ### Installation Instructions
 In order to use this workflow, first you need to clone the following repository from GitHub into your working